Satyam3976/Edgistify_BlogPost/README.md

         git clone "https://github.com/Satyam3976/Edgistify_BlogPost.git"

 Step 2 : Change directory to Edgistify_BlogPost by running the command

          cd Edgistify_BlogPost/

          Run the command  npm install in the terminal

 Step 3 : Open a new terminal and change directory to Edgistify_BlogPost/client by running the command

          cd Edgistify_BlogPost/client

 	 Run the command npm install in the terminal

 You will need to run Backend & Frontend seperately!

 Step 4 : In the first terminal where directory is Edgistify_BlogPost run the command npm start

-         then, in the second terminal where directory is Edgistify_BlogPost run the command npm start It will ask Would you like to change the server as something is already running on port:300 ,click yes.
+         then, in the second terminal where directory is Edgistify_BlogPost run the command npm start

+	 It will ask Would you like to change the server as something is already running on port:3000 click yes.

 And finally the server will be loaded!